Skip to main content

 Overview

 Any time you use TextQL, you’re talking to Ana.
-Ana is a powerful chat assistant powered by large language models.
-Using our Ontology system it’s uniquely capable of traversing all your data and finding exactly what you need.
+Ana is a powerful AI data analyst powered by large language models.
+TextQL is model-agnostic — users with the appropriate permissions can choose from a range of models across providers including Anthropic, OpenAI, and others.
+See Model Management for configuration details and the Pricing page for the full list of supported models.
 Ana can be accessed through a variety of interfaces, meeting you where you are.

 In-depth

 Ana receives chats from whichever interface you’re talking to her in.
-Then a flow proceeds as follows:
+She then uses a combination of tools to address the request.
+A typical flow proceeds as follows:

-6. Ana (via GPT-4o) then reads the code’s output, giving it the chance to add to the analysis process, fix mistakes or gain context to perform follow up steps.
+4. Ana reads the code’s output, giving it the chance to refine the analysis, fix mistakes, or perform follow-up steps.

 Technical Deep Dive